 9. Deal Incentives

-9.1 Where a Deal Incentive is specified in the Order, subject to clause 9.2, Ice shall reimburse (or provide a credit in the case of MVNO Services) the Customer the amount of any Deal Incentive upon the Customer first providing Ice with a VAT invoice from the Customer to Ice for the amount of the monthly Deal Incentive.
+9.1 Where a Deal Incentive is specified in the Order, subject to clause 9.2, Ice shall reimburse (or provide a credit in the case of MVNO Services) the Customer the amount of any Deal Incentive upon the Customer first providing Ice with a VAT invoice from the Customer to Ice for the amount of the monthly Deal Incentive (the value of the Deal Incentive specified in the Order shall be inclusive of VAT).
 No invoice shall be required where Ice are providing MVNO Services.

 9.2 The Customer shall be liable to pay the Network Provider the full amount of all charges under the Network Contract irrespective of any Deal Incentive.
 Providing the Customer has not committed a breach of the Contract or any Network Contract or any Mobile Equipment Leasing Contract and upon receipt of an invoice in accordance with clause 9.1, Ice shall reimburse or credit the Customer for the amount of the Deal Incentive.
 The payment under this clause 9 shall be made monthly in equal instalments starting with the first payment within 90 days of receipt of the Customer’s invoice issued in accordance with clause 9.1 (or credit 1 month from the connection of the services in the case of MVNO Services) and ending at the Review Point referred to in clause 15.
 For the avoidance of doubt, no Deal Incentive shall be due or payable after the Review Point.
 Where the terms of this clause 9 are inconsistent with the Order, this clause 9 shall prevail.